Global synchronization beyond dense graphs: the case of threshold graphs: Local Synchronization Primitives

+\begin{proof} Let $G$ be a windmill graph $W_{p,m}$ with central vertex $c$.
+Then there exists a partition of the vertex set

-\begin{proof} Let $\boldsymbol{\theta}$ be a second-order stationary point of $E_G(\boldsymbol{\theta})$, and let $G$ be a windmill graph.
-Within each clique of $G$, all non-central nodes have identical closed neighborhoods and therefore form closed twins.
-By Corollary~\ref{cor:twins-sync}, all nodes in each clique must share the same phase.
-Contracting each clique into a single node yields a star graph, which is globally synchronizing.
-Hence all nodes of $G$ have the same phase. \end{proof}
+such that each induced subgraph $G[S_\ell]$ is a clique, and every vertex in $S_\ell$ is adjacent to $c$.
+For each $\ell$, all vertices in $S_\ell$ have identical closed neighborhoods and therefore form a class of closed twins.
+By Corollary~\ref{cor:twins-sync}, all vertices in each $S_\ell$ must share the same phase.
+According to Lemma \ref{stable-eq}, we have for $\forall i \in S_l$, that